CrayLabs/SmartSim/doc/orchestrator.rst

 |colo-orc|

-This deployment is designed for highly performant online inference scenarios where a distributed process (likely MPI processes) are performing inference with data local to each process.
+Colocated deployment is designed for highly performant online inference scenarios where a distributed process (likely MPI processes) are performing inference with data local to each process.
+Data produced by these processes and stored in the colocated database can be transferred via a SmartRedis client to a standard database to become available for consumption by other applications.
+A tradeoff of colocated deployment is the ability to scale to a large workload.
+Colocated deployment rather benefits small/medium simulations with low latency requirements.
+By hosting the database and simulation on the same compute node, communication time is reduced which contributes to quicker processing speeds.

 This method is deemed ``locality based inference`` since data is local to each process and the ``Orchestrator`` is deployed locally on each compute host where